Kotambail-Hegde/Masquerade-Emulator/README.md

       - [ ] MsPacAtackOld
 * Space Invader
   * Supports color overlays
-* Supports and passes a huge number of 8080 test roms (both official and un-official opcodes)
-* Supports and passes a huge number of Z80 test roms (both official and un-official opcodes)
-* Supports and passes a huge number of SM83 test roms (both official and un-official opcodes)
-* Supports and passes a huge number of c6502 test roms (both official and un-official opcodes)
 * Chip8
   * Chip8 supports following variants
     - [x] Chip8